February 13, 2011 / Praxis

 The road does not yet exist—we make the road by walking.

-David Schmidt is a freelance writer and multilingual translator in San Diego, California.
-He is a proponent of immigrants’ rights and fair trade, and he works with worker-owned co-ops in Mexico to help them develop alternative, fair sources of income.
-He can be contacted at email@example.com.
-His personal blog is www.donguero.blogspot.com.
+David J. Schmidt is an author and multilingual translator who splits his time between Mexico City and San Diego, California.
+He is a proponent of immigrants’ rights and fair trade, and he helps worker-owned co-ops in Mexico develop alternative, fair sources of income.
+Schmidt is the author of several books in English and Spanish that have been published in the United States and Mexico.
+He is also the cohost of the podcast To Russia With Love.